glides/CertifEye/README.md

 ---

-**Security Considerations**

-- **Sensitive Information**: Ensure that any sensitive data, such as credentials, are secured and not committed to version control.
-- **Compliance**: Always comply with your organization's policies and legal regulations when handling certificate data and logs.

----

 ## Acknowledgments

 We appreciate the contributions from the open-source community and the support of our dedicated team members who made this project possible.